The Death of Jesus (Mark 15:21-47)

 At first glance, the death of Jesus looks like a horrible defeat.
 In the passage we just read, Jesus is alone and abandoned.
 Instead of defeating the Romans as the Messiah, he’s killed by the Romans.
 His own friends abandon him, and he’s surrounded by mockers and strangers.
 And he dies with a loud cry, and it’s over, and then he’s buried.
 Why would Christians celebrate this death?
 Why do we call this Good Friday?

 But you’ll notice as you look at this passage that there’s more than meets the eye.
-Because in this passage Mark tells, first, us that history’s changed.
+Because in this passage Mark tells us, first, that history’s changed.
 Not only that, Mark tells us that our lives can change as well.
 Finally, Mark shows us, what took place at the cross is not a defeat; it’s actually something that’s worth celebrating.

 First, History’s Changed